Michau-H/torch-cv/README.md

 # TorchResearchCV
 #### PyTorch cross validation framework designed for research in small dataset with binary classification.

-When dataset is small and you have to sacriface some of data for test dataset, sometimes it is to high cost to divide train dataset into train and validation.
-In such situation `TorchResearchCV` is very helpful to find the best architecture and the optimal number of epochs, allowing you to eventually train the final model on 100% of your data.
+When a dataset is small and you have to sacrifice some data for a test set, sometimes the cost of dividing the training set into train and validation is too high.
+In such a situation, `TorchResearchCV` is very helpful to find the best architecture and the optimal number of epochs, allowing you to eventually train the final model on 100% of your data.

 ---